 - Bleeding may become lighter

-- Bleeding may become unpredictable and heavy (seek advice from Dr. Gino Pecoraro)
+- Bleeding may become unpredictable and heavy (seek advice from A/Prof. Gino Pecoraro)

 Eventually the hormone levels will fall to a level where menstruation (periods) will cease altogether and the menopause is reached.

 Other signs and symptoms